 Example 4: Geometry

-You have been using inductive reasoning in your everyday life for years without knowing it.
+You have used inductive reasoning in your everyday life for years without knowing it.
 Many people don’t learn about inductive reasoning until they take a psychology course.
 Others learn about inductive reasoning in geometry or higher-level math classes.